 First semester.
-During their first semester in residence, all students must register for "Introduction to Research" (SSPB 575) and participate in research rotations.
-The student performance in the research rotations (SSPB 575) will be graded as Satisfactory/Unsatisfactory.
+During their first semester in residence, all students must register for "Introduction to Research" (SSPB 575) and participate in three research rotations.
+The student performance in the research rotations (SSPB 575) will be graded as Satisfactory/Unsatisfactory based on feedback from the rotation advisors.

 Subsequent semesters.
-After joining a research group, students must register for the Graduate Research course (SSPB 800) taught by their thesis mentor.
+After joining a research group, students must register for the Graduate Research course (SSPB 800) taught by their thesis advisor.
 To be a full-time student and receive a stipend, students must register for a minimum of 9 credit hours.
 In semesters where students only take SSPB 800, they should register for 12 credit hours.
 In semesters where students take lecture courses, they should enroll in SSPB 800 for 9 credit hours.
-Students are expected to fulfill the research requirements as defined by their thesis advisor to earn a "satisfactory" grade in SSPB 800.
+Students are expected to fulfill the research requirements as defined by their thesis advisor and earn a "satisfactory" grade in SSPB 800.

 Summer semesters.
 To be a full-time student and receive a stipend during the summer session, students must be registered for SSPB 800 for 9 credit hours.
+During this time, students are expected to fulfill the research requirements as defined by their thesis advisor to earn a "satisfactory" grade in SSPB 800.

 Grading.
-SSPB 575 and SSPB 800 are graded Satisfactory/Unsatisfactory based on research effort, research progress, and communication with the advisor.
+SSPB 575 and SSPB 800 are graded Satisfactory/Unsatisfactory based on research effort, research progress, and regular communication with the advisor.
 Students should consult with their research advisor regarding grading.
 An Unsatisfactory grade will result in the student being placed on academic probation.
-As noted above, clear expectations for resolving deficiencies in coursework will be communicated in writing and must be adequately addressed.
+Clear expectations for resolving deficiencies in coursework will be communicated and must be adequately addressed.